jeceljr/digitalCPUzoo/drv16/README.md

 of 16 bits each.
 It implements fewer instructions than RV32E, but the ones it does implement use the same mneomonic and have the same functionality.

+In many cases drv16 will be used for helper functions in a project, like abstracting the interface to a keyboard or SD card.
+Any logic taken up by drv16 is logic not available to the main project.
+Just being 16 instead of 32 bits should make it take half as much area as a RV32E processor and even less than that relative to a RV32I.
+Such applications need very little memory so the ability to address more than 64KB would be wasted.

+An additional motivation for reducing state is to make it easier for people to handle it.
+A 16 bit number like 0xC7F0 is more digestible than something like 0xC7F0AA35, which is important in an educational context.

+## Performance

+The priority is having a very small implementation, but performance is not too bad for a multi-cycle processor.
+All instructions execute in two clock cycles (*fetch* and *execute*) with an immediate extension word adding another cycle before the *fetch* for a total of three clock cycle(multiple extensions can be present resulting in more than three cycles, but only the last one is actually used.
+Memory regions with all zeros will execute a sequence of extensions at one clock per word).

+The clock frequency is limited by the critical path which makes this processor slower than a pipelined one, `clock cycle > IR delay + control unit delay + register bank delay + alu input select delay + alu delay + address mux delay + memory delay`.

 ## Instructions

 The binary encoding of the instructions is 16 bits but is not compatible with the